It is possible to make this tart wheat free, dairy free and/or egg free depending on which pastry you use.

 This is what I make the most – one piece of pastry rolled out with the edges folded over a mountain of gorgeous fruit.
 I prefer this to a fruit pie with top and bottom pastry, as the bottom pastry crisps wonderfully and you get more fruit and less pastry in each slice.
 It’s especially quick to put together if you already have pastry in the freezer.
 Almost any fruit, as long as it is ripe, is delicious in this tart.

-- 1 quantity classic sweet shortcrust pastry (see page 197), barley and spelt sweet shortcrust pastry (see page 198), or coconut oil sweet shortcrust pastry (see page 199) rested and well-chilled
+- 1 quantity classic sweet shortcrust pastry (or barley, spelt or coconut oil sweet shortcrust), rested and well-chilled

 - 1 tablespoon raw or golden caster (superfine) sugar, extra, for sprinkling (optional)